Social housing with community support

 o A referral and support service;

-In 2016-2017, AJOI’s outreach workers made about 30 accompaniments to emergency shelter resources located downtown Montreal or Vaudreuil.
+In 2019-2020, AJOI outreach street workers made 148 referrals to emergency or short-term accommodation resources located in downtown Montreal or Vaudreuil.

 More and more, young people refuse to be accompanied to the downtown centers because they are afraid and do not identify with the shelter's clientele.
 They also refuse to be accompanied to Vaudreuil, because they have no means of transport to return to the West Island afterward.
 AJOI’s outreach workers feel powerless… How to make sure that these young people will sleep in a safe place and that they will not be cold in the winter under these circumstances?